rodlukas/UP-admin/README.md

 -   **storing information about lectures of the clients and groups including the prepaid ones – attendance state, payment, date, time, cancellation, notes**,
 -   **keeping track of applicants for the courses**,
--   **3 views for the lectures: in a card of the client/group, diary and on a main page in today's overview**,
+-   **3 views for the lectures: in a card of the client/group, diary and on the main page in today's overview**,
 -   identifying time conflicting lectures,
 -   automatic lecture cancellation for lectures without attendants,